APR on a Credit Card

 • Interest rates might change under certain circumstances.
 Read the credit card agreements before applying for a card to know what might change your APR.

 The best way to respond to a high Annual Percentage Rate is to pay off the card in full each month and reduce your borrowing.
-If all the APRs you’re being offered seem sky high, talk to a credit coach about what you can do to improve your credit and qualify for better terms.
+If all the APRs you’re being offered seem sky-high, talk to our credit counselor about what you can do to improve your credit and qualify for better terms.

 Melinda Opperman is an exceptional educator who lives and breathes the creation and implementation of innovative ways to motivate and educate community members and students about financial literacy.
 Melinda joined credit.org in 2003 and has over two decades of experience in the industry.